-experience,

-qualifications/training and in your form and how it relates to the Person Specification

-Short-listing is based on the Scoring and judging your application

-After closing date all the applications are read carefully to see how each personal attributes you show person's experience, qualifications/training and personal attributes relates to the Person Specification.
+Short-listing is based on the experience, Scoring and judging your application qualifications/training and personal attributes you show After closing date all the applications are read carefully to see how each person's experience, qualifications/training and personal attributes relates to the Person Specification.
 The decision on who to shortlist is based on looking at who meets the essential requirements.
 Using a fair marking system the short-listing panel will look at the criteria listed as being shown on the application form and will the give you a rating based on the information in your form.
 Generally speaking, desirable criteria are only considered if a large number of people meet all the essential criteria.
 It is therefore a good idea to make your application form follow the Person Specification as much as this is possible.

-Show how you meet the criteria

-You may need to think about how you can prove you have certain experience, skills, knowledge etc, rather than just stating this.
+Show how you meet the criteria You may need to think about how you can prove you have certain experience, skills, knowledge etc, rather than just stating this.
 It can be useful to use examples or to relate to previous experience.
 So for example if the Person Specification asks for bookkeeping skills you should not just say that you have them, but add that this was a part of your previous work and give more details and information about this work.

-3. Interviewing

-If you are selected for interview, you will be contacted and given full details of the interview process.
+3. Interviewing If you are selected for interview, you will be contacted and given full details of the interview process.
 You may be asked to complete tasks or practical tests as part of the selection process.
 If this is the case, you will be given details before the interview.
 The whole selection process is established to judge each candidate against the Person Specification.
 Therefore if you are asked certain questions or set tasks you should not assume that these will form part of the job if successful.

-Set questions are asked at notes

-The interview panel is normally made up of 3 or 4 people who will ask interview and the panel take the same questions of each candidate covering key aspects of the job.
+Set questions are asked at interview and the panel take notes The interview panel is normally made up of 3 or 4 people who will ask the same questions of each candidate covering key aspects of the job.
 The questions are intended to allow you to expand on your application and to show the panel how far you meet the requirements of the post.

-Therefore before the interview it is a good idea to think about the types of questions you would ask someone applying for this post remembering to relate them to the Person Specification.
+Therefore before the interview it is a good idea to think about the types of questions you would ask someone applying for this post - remembering to relate them to the Person Specification.
 The panel has to keep a record of their assessment of each candidate so that the reasons for their decisions are clear, consistent and justifiable.
 You should not, therefore, be worried about the panel taking notes.
 You will have the opportunity to ask questions about the job, conditions of service etc.